jjdelorme/EventsSample/README.md

 1. See [Setting up a .NET development environment](https://cloud.google.com/dotnet/docs/setup) if you are new to .NET development with Google Cloud.

+1. Enable Cloud Run, Cloud Build, Secret Manager, Pub/Sub, Firestore (Native Mode) apis for your Google Cloud project.

 1. Clone this repository locally.

-## Required configuration
+## Configuration
-1. For events persistance a MongoDb database `ConnectionString` must be populated in appsettings
+1. (Optional) To persist with a MongoDb database `MongoDb::ConnectionString` must be populated in appsettings

 1. For JWT token signing to enable authorization of the API calls a Public (`PublicKeyPemFile`) / Private (`PublicKeyPemFile`) key pair must be created in `.pem` format, if the location or filenames differ, change this in appsettings.
 See this for [creating rsa keys](https://www.scottbrady91.com/openssl/creating-rsa-keys-using-openssl).

 1. To enable Google authentication a `GoogleClientId` must be created and stored in appsettings.
 The Google client ID is created using the [Google developer console](https://console.developers.google.com/).
 Choose `Web Application` and add `http://localhost:5000` as an *Authorized JavaScript origins*.

 1. The Google client ID must be embedded into the client side code at build time.
-To enable this set the `REACT_APP_GOOGLE_CLIENTID` environment variable prior to building the web application.

-###
+This is currently hard coded as `GoogleClientId` found in `./web/src/login.js`.

 ## Build the API Server
 cd api/